Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Proposed Method

 \subsection{Loss Functions}

-\textbf{Contrastive Loss.} Our hypothesis is that content modification in one or more modalities will result in miss-synchronization between the modalities (\ie video and audio) and contrastive loss has been shown~\cite{chung_out_2017, chugh_not_2020} to be a powerful objective for similar tasks.
-In our method, the audio and video features learned from real videos are regarded as positive pairs $y = 1$, and the audio and video features learned from videos with at least one modified modality are regarded as negative pairs $y = 0$.
-For the positive pairs, the contrastive loss minimizes the difference between the modalities while for negative pairs, the contrastive loss keeps that margin larger than $\delta$,
+\textbf{Contrastive Loss.} We hypothesize that content modification in one or more modalities will result in miss-synchronization between the modalities (\ie video and audio), and contrastive loss has been shown~\cite{chung_out_2017, chugh_not_2020} to be a powerful objective for similar tasks.
+Our method uses the audio and video features learned from real videos as positive pairs.
+The audio and video features learned from videos with at least one modified modality are considered negative pairs.
+For the positive pairs, the contrastive loss minimizes the difference between the modalities, while for negative pairs, the contrastive loss keeps that margin larger than $\delta$,

-\textbf{Auxiliary Frame Classification Loss.} Since we have access to the frame-level features $F_v$ and $F_a$, we can utilize the labels and train the encoders to extract powerful and robust features that capture different deepfake artifacts.
-For that purpose we designed two frame-level logistic regression classifiers $FC_v$ and $FC_a$ using $F_v$ and $F_a$ as input.
-The classifiers consist of 1D convolutional layers and predict the label $\hat{Y}$ as 1 (fake) or 0 (real) for each frame and each modality.
+\textbf{Frame Classification Loss.} Since we have access to the frame-level features $F_v$ and $F_a$, we utilize the labels and train the encoders to extract powerful and robust features that capture different deepfake artifacts.
+For that purpose, we designed two frame-level logistic regression classifiers $FC_v$ and $FC_a$ using $F_v$ and $F_a$ as input.
+The classifiers consist of 1D convolutional layers and predict the label $\hat{Y}$ as real or fake for each frame and each modality.
 The classifiers are trained with cross-entropy loss,

 where $N$ is the number of samples in the dataset, $T$ is the number of frames, $m$ is the modality (\ie audio $a$ or video $v$), $\eta_m$ specifies whether modality $m$ is modified, and $Y_0$ is the label for real videos.